 We take a two-hour break during the heat of the day to eat lunch, nap, relax or sunbathe, as well as time to evaluate the morning's progress or have a Malagasy language lesson.
 The afternoon work session then starts around 2pm.
 Work continues until about 5pm, but will vary depending on the time of year.
 Then it is back to camp for a bucket shower!

 Evenings are very sociable affairs and generally volunteers discuss their days amongst each other whilst having supper together at around 6pm, and preparing for the next day, sometimes with talks on interesting topics from the Research Assistants or visiting staff members.
-On some evenings you will find yourself doing nocturnal research: walking through the littoral forests searching for nocturnal species of lemurs or reptiles typically from 7pm to 11pm.
+On some evenings you will find yourself doing nocturnal research: walking through the littoral forests searching for nocturnal species of lemurs or reptiles and amphibians typically from 7pm to 11pm.

 Work with the community will involve helping with the environmental education classes or Conservation Club with the children on a Saturday morning.
 These aspects are both fun and rewarding.